About the UofL Sustainability Council

 The University of Louisville's Sustainability Council serves as the primary coordinating and advisory body for all efforts to integrate sustainability into all functions of the university.
 We use the STARS (Sustainability Tracking, Assessment & Rating System) framework developed by AASHE (the Association for the Advancement of Sustainability in Higher Education) for strategic planning and guidance.
 The Council has active committees focused on each of the four STARS categories:

-Sub-committees focused on specific topics such as Food, Transportation, Solid Waste, and Trees are also active.
+Sub-committees focused on specific topics such as Zero Waste, Bicycling, and Trees are also active.

 The Council is a deeply collaborative, transdisciplinary, participatory body designed to work across the barriers that typically divide us - i.e. across campuses, units, disciplines, personal status & demographics.
 As such, we welcome participation from all staff, faculty, students, and community members who want to help advance sustainability initiatives on campus.